Updating Greenplum® cluster settings

 -

-update_mask: List of settings you want to update as an array of strings (paths[]).List all Greenplum® settings you want to update.
+update_mask: List of parameters to update as an array of strings (paths[]).List all Greenplum® settings you want to update.

 -

 config_spec.greenplum_config_<Greenplum®_version>: Greenplum® settings.
-Enter each setting on a new line, separated by commas.See the method description for the list of Greenplum® versions available for this parameter.
-See Greenplum® settings for descriptions and possible values of the settings.
+Specify each setting on a new line, separated by commas.See the method description for the list of Greenplum® versions supporting this option.
+See Greenplum® settings for the descriptions and possible values of the settings.

 -